 Natural gas Fixed Rate Service

-The Fixed Rate Service is offered to natural gas consumers on a periodic basis throughout the year.
-It provides residential and commercial customers the option to lock in their Primary Gas rate for a 1, 3, or 5-year term through Manitoba Hydro.
+Enrol from February 12 to March 9 for Fixed Rate Service beginning May 1, 2018.
+Fixed Rate Service provides residential and commercial customers the option to choose a fixed rate for their Primary Natural Gas for a 1, 3 or 5-year term through Manitoba Hydro.

 Electricity rates news